evkx/evkx.github.io/content/models/li_auto/mega/MEGA/_index.md

 ## Interior

 There is one seat type you can select in different materials.

+### Seats

 The seat layout is seven seats with two in front, two seats in the second row and three seats on third row.

-### First row seats
+#### First row seats

-Only one front seat type is available in the Li Auto MEGA.
+The Li Auto MEGA offers a single type of front seat.

 The following functionalities are available on the **standard** seat.